-Surface water sampling required by the SWMP was contracted and completed 2011.
+Surface water sampling required by the SWMP was contracted and completed in 2013.
 This sampling evaluates the 4 major cantonment drainages (B-Ditch, Clover Ditch, Central Unnamed Ditch, and Rock Creek) above and below Fort Carson.
-The sampling effort detected E.coli and selenium is some areas.
-Results from the last two years will determine the MS4's contribution of pollutants to receiving waters and will drive future management decisions.
-Continued monitoring is planned for 2012 as per requirements of the MS4 permit.
-Attachment 6 includes the entire data collect on the 2011 surface water sampling effort.
+The sampling effort detected E. coli and selenium is some areas.
+Results from the last two years will determine the MS4's contribution of pollutants to receiving waters and will drive future management decisions; please see spreadsheet of prior years sampling results (Attachment 7).
+Continued monitoring is planned for 2014 as per requirements of the MS4 permit.
+Attachment 6 includes the entire data collected for the 2013 surface water sampling effort.
+In 2015, we hope to complete surface water sampling in house and will be requesting a reduction in sampling to biannually or annually.
+The basis for this request is that collected data has shown minimal constituents of concerns.

-Fort Carson also samples five locations for compliance under the MSGP.
+Fort Carson also samples four locations for compliance under the MSGP.
 That data is also available upon request.

-Fort Carson has completed the Benthic Macroinvertebrate Study and associated Streambank Stabilization Report, and has received a letter of no further action form the USEPA Wastewater Unit.
+Fort Carson has completed the Benthic Macro invertebrate Study and associated Streambank Stabilization Report, and has received a letter of no further action form the USEPA Wastewater Unit.